jnmartin84/aw64/README.md

 # how to build
-grab the latest libdragon trunk, build the toolchain, build the library get the data files (bank* and memlist.bin) from the 20th Anniversary release of OOTW on GOG git clone this repo, cd to the repo dir mkdir filesystem copy the data files into filesystem directory make play it
+grab the latest libdragon trunk, build the toolchain, build the library

+get the game data files (bank* and memlist.bin) from the 20th Anniversary release of OOTW on GOG

+git clone this repo

+copy the game data files into filesystem directory

+make

+play it

 # controls